trampgeek/moodle-qtype_coderunner/Readme.md

 in programming courses where students are asked to write program code to some specification and that code is then graded by running it in a series of tests.
-CodeRunner questions have also been used in other areas of computer science and engineering to grade questions in which many different correct answers are possible and a program must be used to assess correctness.
+CodeRunner questions have also been used in other areas of computer science and engineering to grade questions in which a program must be used to assess correctness.

 Regardless of the behaviour chosen for a quiz, CodeRunner questions always run in an adaptive mode, in which students can click a Check button to see